Rashu99/server_client-chat/README.md

 This socket programming is for Linux.
 Run the both files on different terminal of same desktop. one terminal act as server and other as client

+I made this project when I was in second semester